Kibium/SalsaEngine/README.md

 * Double-click on title bar to collapse window.
 * Click and drag on lower corner to resize window\n(double-click to auto fit window to its contents).
 * Click and drag on title bar to move window.
+* Click in the icons in the above the scene to Rotate, Scale, and Transform.

 ### Camera Controls
 To be available to move around the Scene, the window must be selected.